You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 There could be plenty of technical reasons why duplicate content might exist on separate URLs within the same website, including issues with restructuring a site.
 The easy solution to these issues is to establish a canonical URL and use legitimate redirects.

-A canonical URL is what Google considers the “official” version of the page.
-The canonical URL is the one that is eligible for indexing and can rank well on SERPs.
-Redirecting is the process of telling Google (and users) to move from one URL to another.
+- A canonical URL is what Google considers the “official” version of the page.
+The canonical URL is the one that is eligible for indexing and ranking in search results.

 3. SafeSearch